- April 20, 2020 – Abstract Submission Opens.

 - Presenters submitting abstracts as a requirement for Project Directors Meeting of USDA funded research.

-- NEW FOR 2020: We are introducing a new option for remote presentation of abstracts and remote participation in CRWAD 2020 — visit the CRWAD website (https://crwad.org/remote) for more information.
+- NEW FOR 2020: We are introducing remote presentation of abstracts and remote participation in CRWAD 2020 — See “Remote Participation” for more information.

-- Presenters can give no more than two oral presentations, in addition to making other poster presentations.
+- Presenters can give no more than two presentations.
 There is no limit to the number of abstracts on which a person can be listed as an author.
-Oral abstracts cannot be presented for both CRWAD 2020 and CRWAD Partner Organization meetings.

 - Instructions for formatting and submission of abstracts for CRWAD 2020 can be found below.

-- All abstracts must be submitted by July 10, 2020 at 5:00 pm EDT to be considered for the student awards program and student travel awards.
-Student travel award information can be found HERE.
+- All abstracts must be submitted by September 15, 2020 at 5:00 pm EDT to be considered for the student awards program.

-- Notification of acceptance for all oral presentation abstracts and poster presentation abstracts submitted by July 10 will be sent to submitters by August 1st.
+- For abstracts submitted by July 10, notifications will be sent by August 1st.

 Please carefully read and edit your abstract, adhering to all formatting instructions, before you submit your abstract.